Adapting Health Systems to Protect Children from the Impact of Climate Change Series

 • Swathi Manchikanti, Climate Adaptation for Health Lead, Healthy Environments for Health Children, UNICEF

-Session Seven: Financing Climate Adaptation for Health Systems - July, 2023
+Session Seven: Financing Health and Climate Adaptation - July 13, 2023